 - A. Provider Agencies shall establish and maintain policies and procedures for each of the items below. - 1.
 Staffing and employment - a.
 Provider Agencies shall have written policies and procedures for recruiting, selecting, orienting, training, and terminating employees and Contractors.
 Such policies shall include procedures for conducting criminal background checks, a Colorado Adult Protection Services (CAPS) check, and reference checks prior to employing staff or Contractors providing supports and services, and mitigation procedures to be used if the Provider Agency becomes aware of information that indicates a staff Member or volunteer could pose a risk to the health, safety, and welfare of the Members served. - b.
 Provider Agencies shall have written policies and procedures to establish qualifications for employees and Contractors.
 Such policies shall include: - i.
 Responsibilities assigned to each job description. - ii.
 Procedures for initial and continuing training of staff to ensure all duties and responsibilities are accomplished in a competent manner. - iii.
 Supervision and management of staff. - iv.
-Restrictions prohibiting staff on-site access if they are under the influence of alcohol or illicit drugs.
+Restrictions prohibiting staff on-site access to Mmembers by staffif they are under the influence of alcohol or illicit drugs. twhichhat would adversely impact their ability to provide services.